Love Story (1970 film)

-Love Story is a 1970 American romantic drama film directed by Arthur Hiller, adapted by Erich Segal from his eponymous novel.
-It stars Ali MacGraw and Ryan O'Neal, and features John Marley, Ray Milland and Tommy Lee Jones in his film debut.
-The film is about a relationship between two students at Harvard College - the upper-class Oliver Barrett IV (O'Neal) and the working-class Jenny Cavilleri (MacGraw) - which is eventually affected by tragedy.
+Love Story is a 1970 American romantic drama film directed by Arthur Hiller, written by Erich Segal (who concurrently adapted his screenplay into a 1970 novel).
+It stars Ali MacGraw and Ryan O'Neal, and features John Marley, Ray Milland, and Tommy Lee Jones in his film debut.
+The film is about a relationship between two students at Harvard College — the upper-class Oliver Barrett IV (O'Neal) and the working-class Jenny Cavilleri (MacGraw) — who are eventually affected by tragedy.

 The film was released by Paramount Pictures on December 16, 1970.
 It was a major critical and commercial success, and was nominated for seven Academy Awards, including Best Picture, Best Director, Best Actor (for O'Neal), and Best Actress (for MacGraw).
 The film's theme song, "(Where Do I Begin?)
 Love Story", was nominated for two Grammy Awards.

 Love Story proved a pop culture sensation of the 1970s, spawning several imitations, parodies, and homages, and is credited with having re-energized the cinematic melodrama in Hollywood.
 A sequel film, Oliver's Story, followed in 1978.
 The film is considered one of the most romantic by the American Film Institute (No. 9 on the list) and is one of the highest-grossing films of all time adjusted for inflation.

 Plot

-Oliver Barrett IV, heir of a family with generational wealth, attends Harvard College, where he majors in social studies and plays ice hockey.
+Oliver Barrett IV, heir of an upper-class family, attends Harvard College, where he majors in social studies and plays ice hockey.
 He meets Jennifer "Jenny" Cavilleri, a quick-witted, working-class Radcliffe College student majoring in classical music.
 He invites her to a hockey game versus Dartmouth College and they fall in love despite their differences.

 Later, Oliver's father drives a long distance to Ithaca, New York, to see his son's hockey game against Cornell University for the All-Ivy title.
 Barrett is suspended from the game for fighting and Harvard loses to Cornell, 4–3.
 Oliver turns down his father's offer of a steak dinner and help in getting into Harvard Law School.

-Jenny reveals that she has a scholarship in Paris arranged for after her Radcliffe graduation.
+Jenny reveals that she has a scholarship arranged for after her Radcliffe graduation to study in Paris with Nadia Boulanger.
 Oliver is upset that he does not figure in Jenny's plans and proposes marriage.
 She accepts his proposal and he takes her to the Barrett mansion to meet his parents, who are uncomfortable with her Italian-American and blue-collar background.
 Oliver's father says he will cut him off financially if he marries Jenny.

 They visit her father, Phil, a widowed baker in Cranston, Rhode Island, who wants Oliver to get along with his father.
 Phil wants a Catholic wedding but Oliver and Jenny marry themselves with him reciting "Song of the Open Road" by Walt Whitman and her reciting "Sonnet 22" by Elizabeth Barrett Browning.